ryohei-1051/powershell-portfolio-lab/README.md

 # PowerShell Lab Repository

-This repository is a collection of hands-on PowerShell labs for Systems Administrator / Infrastructure skill building.
+A collection of hands-on PowerShell labs for **Systems Administrator / Infrastructure** skill building.

 Each lab is self-contained under `labs/` with:
 - scripts
 - template data (public-safe)
 - sample reports/output
-- a dedicated `README.md` with instructions
+- a dedicated `README.md` with instructions and evidence

 > Note: This repo uses placeholders such as `example.local` in templates for general use.
 > In my personal lab environment, I run these labs in the `ryohei.azlab` domain.